joestubbs/tenants-api/README.md

 ```

 Just as with the `/owners` collection and we can list all LDAP objects and get details about
-specific LDAP objects using the natural GET methods.
+specific LDAP objects using the usual GET requests.
 For example,

 ```
 curl localhost:5000/ldaps/tacc-all | jq